The Milky Way’s Stolen Stars

 And in some cases, gravity is a thief.

-Astronomers at the the Harvard-Smithsonian Center for Astrophysics said Wednesday they have discovered that some of the most distant stars in the Milky Way galaxy actually came the the Sagittarius dwarf galaxy, one of the dozens of smaller galaxies surrounding ours.
+Astronomers at the Harvard-Smithsonian Center for Astrophysics said Wednesday they have discovered that some of the most distant stars in the Milky Way galaxy actually came the Sagittarius dwarf galaxy, one of the dozens of smaller galaxies surrounding ours.
 When Sagittarius passed by, the Milky Way’s gravitational tides pulled on the galaxy, and made off with five stars.

 The five interlopers are among the farthest known stars in the Milky Way, located in a stretch of stars outside the galaxy’s spiral disk.
 Astronomers determined their origin using computer simulations.
 They simulated the movements of the Sagittarius and Milky Way galaxies over the course of 8 billion years.
 The test showed that over time, Sagittarius lost about one-third of its stars.
 The stars, the scientists say, were whisked away by the Milky Way and settled into streams at the galaxy’s edge.
 The observed position and velocities of the stolen stars also suggests they came from Sagittarius, they say.